pxg/pxg.github.io/_posts/2026-01-24-magic-keyboard-on-iphone.md

 date: 2026-01-24 12:07:00
 ---

 [I want to do more writing this year](/writing/) and have been [experimenting with iPhone compatible Bluetooth keyboards](/iphone-writing/) for an ultra portable writing set up.
-Recently I discovered that the iPhone has surprising good support for Apple’s Magic Keyboard.

-It turns out iOS has surprising good support for this keyboard, likely because there's a popular iPad version which doubles as a case.
+Recently I discovered that the iPhone has surprising good support for Apple’s Magic Keyboard,  likely because there's a popular iPad version which doubles as a case which has led to good iOS support.

 In a way, using Apple’s Magic Keyboard with an iPhone is the dream combination.
 I love the layout, as it’s the same as the MacBook keyboard.
 I’ve used MacBooks for years, so this avoids any of the awkwardness with adjusting to a slightly different layout.